Rebecca K. Pazdral, MA, DEd, Academic and Pre-Health Advising Supervisor

 This program is a good option for veterans and students utilizing VA education benefits.
 Students utilizing VA military education benefits should contact the Veterans Certification Officer via email (firstname.lastname@example.org) to discuss options and eligibility.
 Federal financial aid is only available in the form of unsubsidized loans for full time students.
 Loans are only available for 12 months of study.
 Students may need to pursue private loan funding.
 There are no grants or scholarships for post-baccalaureate studies.
 Prospective applicants are encouraged to contact Student Financial Services early in the application process to discuss their options.
 For the majority of students there are no grants or scholarships for this program and financial aid is limited to 12 months of unsubsidized loans.
 Many students must come up with out of pocket funds or secure private loans to help pay for this program.

 Students in the program are advised by the Pre-Health Advisor, take classes along with undergraduate students, and are welcome to participate in the Health Professions Evaluation process if they are applying to medical or dental schools.
-Post-baccalaureate students are encouraged to participate in activities coordinated by the Pre-Health Advisor and the Seattle University Pre-Health Club including service activities, and meetings with health care professionals.
-Students are also encouraged to attend the Health Professions Career Expo, which is held each spring.
+Post-baccalaureate students are encouraged to participate in activities coordinated by the Pre-Health Advisor and the Seattle University Pre-Health Club including service activities, field trips, and meetings with health care professionals.
+Students are also encouraged to attend the Health Professions Career Fair, which is held each spring.